-Welcome to the second video in my new Edit My Photo series!
+Welcome to Episode 2 of the Edit My Photo Challenge!

-In my RealShoots Complete Course Facebook group, we run monthly editing challenges.
+In my RealShoots Complete Course Facebook group, we’ve just started running monthly editing challenges.
 How it works is:

 I love these challenges (and so do my RealShooters!) because it’s so interesting to see how different people’s individual styles and editing techniques can completely transform an image in so many different ways.